Athronos/.github/profile/README.md

   <h1>Athenyx</h1>
   <h3>Seamless Solutions, Limitless Possibilities.</h3>
   <p>
     Athenyx is a dynamic startup based in the Philippines, committed to empowering businesses with robust digital infrastructure and innovative artificial intelligence solutions.
-We aim to support local independencies with reliable hosting while bridging the gap to the future through advanced outsourcing services.
+We aim to support local independencies with reliable hosting while bridging the gap to the future through advanced outsourcing services not only for the Philippines but internationally.
   </p>
 </div>